bmaupin/civ5-cheevos-with-mods/README.md

 1. Start the game in Steam

-   ⓘ If playing Civ 5 in Proton or Windows, choose DirectX 11
+   ⓘ If playing Civ 5 in Proton or Windows, choose the patched version of DirectX as indicated below

 1. Open the _Mods_ menu and play the game with mods as desired